reshmabidikar/slate/source/includes/_account.md

 **Response**

-Returns an account object in the response body, and a status code of 200, if a valid identifier was provided.
+If successful, returns a status code of 200 and an account object in the response body.

 ### Retrieve an Account by its external key

-Retrieves the resource object for an `Account` using its `externalKey`.
-The `externalKey` is passed as a query parameter.
+Retrieves the resource object for an `Account` using its `externalKey` as an identifier.

 **HTTP Request**